-The use of Electronic Communication Devises (ECD's) is regulated under the WCSD "Acceptable Use Policy".
+The use of Electronic Communication Devises (ECD's) is regulated under WCSD Policy 3740 - Personal Device Use Policy.
 An abridged version of this policy can be found on pg.
 23 of this document.
-The policy can be viewed in its entirety at https://procedure.washk12.org/policy/2000/2900
+The policy can be viewed in its entirety at https://procedure.washk12.org/policy/3000/3740